 Located on the edge of the Grand Banks, hundreds of kilometers from the coast, Sable Island has a storied history as a graveyard of ships, with more than 350 ships falling victim to the treacherous currents and sandbars.
 Sporadically inhabited by sealers, shipwreck survivors and salvagers, the island is now home to fewer than six year-round inhabitants, a herd of Sable Island wild horses and one of the largest gray seal colonies in the world.
 It is an important stopover for numerous migratory bird species as they make their way to and from the High Arctic region.
 Sable Island is one of Canada’s newest national parks and the long sand beaches are best explored on foot.Close

-Today, the ship will continue along the north-central coast of Cape Breton, returning into the mouth of the St Lawrence River.
-The Bird Islands are home to a number of important species including the great cormorant, Atlantic puffin, Atlantic razorbill, black-legged kittiwake and are known as an important feeding area for Cape Breton’s population of bald eagles.
+Today, the ship will continue along the north-central coast of Cape Breton, and stopping in Englishtown, where there is an opportunity to explore the Bird Islands, home to a number of important species including the great cormorant, Atlantic puffin, Atlantic razorbill, black-legged kittiwake and are known as an important feeding area for Cape Breton’s population of bald eagles.
 You will get to cruise in the zodiacs and hike onshore during the daily shore excursions with one of the expert guides.Close

 The remote islands of the Gulf of St. Lawrence are home to unique fishing communities with lovely waterfront houses and boats, flowing grassy plains and sandstone shorelines sculpted by the elements.
 In addition to the traditional fishing and sealing culture found in the islands, you will see a wide diversity of bird life along the beaches and lagoons.
 Europeans first discovered the islands in the mid 15th century, though it’s thought indigenous Mi’kmaqs have been visiting for centuries to hunt walrus.
 Quebecois and Acadian culture runs strongly through the towns and villages of the islands, through local cuisine, craft and language.Close